Greetings and welcome back, Rush Limbaugh and the Excellence in Broadcasting Network.

 Because if you're in Port St. Lucie, Rio Linda, and places like that, you know intimately about an unbalanced load in a washing machine.

-If there's a couple of heavy towels on one side, the machine is gonna get loud and it's gonna shake violently and it's gonna shut itself down.
+If there's a couple of heavy towels on one side, the machine is going to get loud and it's going to shake violently and it's going to shut itself down.

-And you're gonna think it's gonna blow up.
+And you're going to think it's going to blow up.

-When I read articles about public sector pensions bankrupting states, or articles on the Obama trillion dollar budget deficit, I wonder what's the best way to help people like Port St. Lucians or Rio Lindons understand that the public sector's too big, and if we don't correct it, the economy will shut down.
+When I read articles about public sector pensions bankrupting states or articles on the Obama trillion dollar budget deficit, I wonder what's the best way to help people like Port St. Lucians or Rio Lindens understand that the public sector is too big and if we don't correct it, the economy will shut down.

-Well, they put too much in the washer and it overloads on one side, the thing shuts down.
+Well, they put too much in the washer and it overloads on one side.

 And what do they have to do?